Alef-Burzmali/netbox-data-flows/docs/quick-start.md

 * The sources are zero, one or more object aliases
 * The destinations are also zero, one or more (potentially different) object aliases
 * The protocol can be Any/ICMP/TCP/UDP/TCP+UDP/SCTP
-* There can be a list of source and destination ports
+* There can be a list of source and destination ports (by default, any port)
 * The data flow can be marked as enabled or disabled.

 > [!NOTE]
 > The data flow can have an optional application and data flow group, which are explained later in the tutorial.

 > [!TIP]
 > By convention, if zero object aliases are specified as source (or as destination), this is interpreted (and displayed) as "Any".
+Similarly, if no source or destination ports are defined, this is interpreted as "Any".

 > [!TIP]
 > You can change the list of available protocols in the configuration.
 Check [the Protocol Choices section](installation-configuration.md#protocol-choices) in the configuration documenation for details.